Learning how to start a blog has the potential to drastically change your life.

 Step 5: Choose Add-ons That You Want

 Fortunately, most of the add-ons that HostGator offers are already included in the price of the package.
-The only question is whether or not you need to tack on a SSL certificate (click here if you want to learn more about SSL certificates).
+The only question is whether or not you need to tack on a SSL certificate when you start a blog (click the link if you want to learn more about SSL certificates).

 That being said, the answer to that question is yes (you should add one).